MGIC Investment (NYSE:MTG) PT Raised to $17.00

-MGIC Investment (NYSE:MTG) had its price objective upped by stock analysts at BTIG Research from $16.00 to $17.00 in a note issued to investors on Friday, Price Targets.com reports.
-The brokerage currently has a “buy” rating on the insurance provider’s stock.
-BTIG Research’s target price indicates a potential upside of 18.06% from the company’s previous close.
+MGIC Investment (NYSE:MTG) had its target price hoisted by analysts at BTIG Research from $16.00 to $17.00 in a note issued to investors on Thursday, Benzinga reports.
+The firm currently has a “buy” rating on the insurance provider’s stock.
+BTIG Research’s price target suggests a potential upside of 27.72% from the stock’s previous close.

-Separately, Zacks Investment Research raised shares of MGIC Investment from a “hold” rating to a “buy” rating and set a $16.00 price objective on the stock in a research report on Tuesday, April 27th.
-One research analyst has rated the stock with a hold rating and seven have issued a buy rating to the stock.
-MGIC Investment currently has an average rating of “Buy” and a consensus target price of $13.64.
+Separately, Zacks Investment Research upgraded MGIC Investment from a “hold” rating to a “buy” rating and set a $16.00 price objective for the company in a report on Tuesday, April 27th.
+Six analysts have rated the stock with a buy rating, The company presently has a consensus rating of “Buy” and an average price target of $14.82.

 About MGIC Investment